forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 **Actual Results:**

 **Number:** 4
-**Description:** Assign Beth Anglin to the Assigned to field on the incident.
-Service Desk Managers group should already be selected on the incident
+**Description:** Assign Beth Anglin to the Assigned to field on the incident, fill in the remaining mandatory fields, and submit the incident.
+Service Desk Managers group should already be selected on the incident from the previous step.
-**Input Variables:** Assignment Group = Service Desk Managers, Assignt To = Beth Anglin
+**Input Variables:** Caller = Abel Tuter, Short description = My computer will not turn on after I spilled my coffee.
+Assignment Group = Service Desk Managers, Assigned To = Beth Anglin
 **Expected Results:** Beth Anglin gets filled in the Assigned to field on the incident.
 The field does not throw an error saying the user does not excist
 **Actual Results:**